This chicken marsala recipe adds in dijon mustard & creamy mascarpone cheese. It’s a rich dish that’s easy to prepare but totally impressive.

 Chicken with Mustard Mascarpone Marsala

-- •1 1/2 pounds boneless skinless chicken breasts each breast cut crosswise into 3 pieces
+- 1 1/2 pounds boneless skinless chicken breasts cut into strips

-- •2 tablespoons chopped fresh Italian parsley leaves plus whole sprigs for garnish
+- 2 tablespoons chopped fresh Italian parsley for garnish

-1.Sprinkle the chicken with salt and pepper.
-Heat the oil in a heavy large skillet over high heat.
-Add the chicken and cook just until brown, about 4 minutes per side.
-Transfer the chicken to a plate and cool slightly.
+Season the chicken with salt and pepper.
+Heat the oil in a large skillet over high heat.
+Add the chicken and cook until browned, about 4 minutes.
+Transfer the chicken to a plate and tent with foil.

-2.While the chicken cools, melt 2 tablespoons of butter to the same skillet over medium-high heat, then add the onion and saute until tender, about 2 minutes.
-Add the mushrooms and garlic and saute until the mushrooms are tender and the juices evaporate, about 12 minutes.
-Add the wine and simmer until it is reduced by half, about 4 minutes.
+To the same skillet, add 2 tablespoons butter and reduce the heat to medium-high.
+Add onion and cook until translucent, about 3 minutes.
+Add the mushrooms and garlic and saute until the mushrooms become tender and their juices evaporate, about 12 minutes.
+Add the marsala and simmer until reduced by half, about 4 minutes.
 Stir in the mascarpone and mustard.
-Cut the chicken breasts crosswise into 1/3-inch-thick slices.
 Return the chicken and any accumulated juices to the skillet.
 Simmer, uncovered, over medium-low heat until the chicken is just cooked through and the sauce thickens slightly, about 2 minutes.
-Stir in the chopped parsley.
-Season the sauce, to taste, with salt and pepper.
+Season the sauce, to taste, with salt and pepper and stir in the parsley.